Phil Collins: 1963–1970: Early acting roles and bands

-1970–1978: Genesis, later role as lead singer, and Brand X
+1970–1980: Genesis, later role as lead singer, and Brand X

-In July 1970, the rock band Genesis had signed with Charisma Records and recorded their second album Trespass (1970), but suffered a setback following the departures of drummer John Mayhew and guitarist Anthony Phillips.
-They decided to continue, and placed an advert in the Melody Maker for a drummer "sensitive to acoustic music" and a 12-string acoustic guitarist.
-Collins recognised Charisma owner Tony Stratton-Smith's name on it, and he and Caryl went for the auditions.
+In July 1970, the rock band Genesis had signed with Charisma Records and recorded their second album Trespass (1970), but suffered a setback following the departure of guitarist Anthony Phillips.
+They decided that their drummer John Mayhew, though talented, was not of the high calibre they wanted, and placed an advert in the Melody Maker for a drummer "sensitive to acoustic music" and a 12-string acoustic guitarist.
+Collins recognised Charisma owner Tony Stratton Smith's name on it, who he had been acquainted with for years, and he and Caryl went for the auditions.
 The group, who had been a full-time working band for less than a year, consisted of school friends from Charterhouse School, a private boarding school: singer Peter Gabriel, keyboardist Tony Banks, and bassist/guitarist Mike Rutherford.
 Collins and Caryl arrived early, so Collins took a swim in the pool at Gabriel's parents' house and memorised the pieces the drummers before him were playing.
-He recalled: "They put on 'Trespass', and my initial impression was of a very soft and round music, not edgy, with vocal harmonies, and I came away thinking Crosby, Stills and Nash."
+He recalled: "They put on Trespass, and my initial impression was of a very soft and round music, not edgy, with vocal harmonies, and I came away thinking Crosby, Stills and Nash."
+Gabriel, a former drummer, said he could tell just by the way Collins sat in front of the drum kit that he knew what he was doing, and was also impressed when Collins mentioned the session with George Harrison.
 On 8 August 1970, Collins became their fourth drummer.
 Genesis then took a two-week holiday, during which Collins earned money as an exterior decorator.
-Rutherford thought Caryl was not a good fit; in 1971, the band enlisted Steve Hackett.
+Rutherford thought Caryl was not a good fit, and for over a month Genesis wrote songs, rehearsed, and toured as a four-piece.
+In January 1971, the band enlisted Steve Hackett.

+From 1970 to 1975, Collins played drums, percussion, and backing vocals on Genesis albums and concerts.
+Rutherford commented that "on drums Phil was immediately a huge lift.
+We had never had that kind of energy from the engine room before; it was just a whole different level."
+Rutherford and Banks continued to contribute vocal harmonies to songs like "Harlequin", but before long Collins became the group's primary backing vocalist, since they found multi-tracking Collins and Gabriel's vocals was faster and produced better results than all four of them singing.
+They also discovered that Collins and Gabriel's singing voices were so similar that when they sang a part together, it sounded like one exceptionally strong voice rather than two voices.
+This technique was employed on the band's first hit single, "I Know What I Like (In Your Wardrobe)".